 The One Thing I Need To Know About Step 9:

 of this Step:

 Literature Reference: “Faith without works is dead.”
 (Big Book, Page 77, Into Action)

 1.)
 My hesitation to take action, and

 2.)
 Fear they won’t accept my amends, and

 3.)
 Fear of the outcome

-The purpose of Step 9 is to take action and apologize (through identifying hurt or harm caused and then finding out how we can make it right) to those we’ve have harmed with our drinking/thinking.
+Step 9 is about taking action and making amends (through 1.) identifying hurt or harm caused and then 2.) finding out how we can make it right) to those we’ve have harmed with our drinking/thinking.
 Remember: It’s not about saying “I’m sorry.”
 This step will provide us with peace of mind, relief and liberation from the chains of regret.
 “The readiness to take the full consequences of our past acts, and to take responsibility for the well-being of others at the same time, is the very spirit of Step Nine.”
 (12 & 12)